Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-This is a large outdoor cat enclosure that can hold up well to the outdoor elements no matter what time of the year it happens to be.
-The enclosure has a sturdy roof, breathable walls, a handy door, and carpeting that will help keep your kitty comfortable while spending time in the enclosure.
-While the plans come with paint color suggestions, you can make the enclosure any color you want.
-There is plenty of room inside this free catio plan for bedding, a cat gym, a scratching post, and other accessories.
+This large outdoor cat enclosure is well-suited to the outdoor elements.
+It has a sturdy roof, ventilated walls, a handy door, and a carpet that will keep your kitty comfortable.
+While the plans include paint color suggestions, you can make the enclosure any color you want.
+It has plenty of room for bedding, a cat gym, a scratching post, and other accessories.

 DIY Outdoor PVC Catio- Our repurposed home